Vendors must be registered with Corporate Registry before conducting business with government.

 - work on the public works project is not on a highway or road

-For claims related to public works projects on a highway or road, contact the Director, Vendor Management and Outreach, Alberta Transportation, at 780-427-1581.
+For claims related to public works projects on highways, bridges or water management, contact the Director of Vendor Management and Outreach, Alberta Transportation, at 780-427-9781 or the Contract Management Officer at 780-422-7625.

 Edmonton, Alberta T6H 5V7